Science Behind the Survey

 Reef fish include some of the most highly prized, economically important species in the Gulf of Mexico, such as red snapper and gag grouper.
 Recreational fishing in the state of Florida is an important social and economic driver for coastal communities and helps fuel the state’s tourism-based economy.
 Last year, anglers in Florida took more than 3 million recreational fishing trips from private boats in the Gulf of Mexico.
 Anglers who fish from private boats represent the largest and most difficult segment of the recreational fishery to collect vital information on.
-Without accurate statistics from this user group, fishery managers may need to take conservative measures to ensure reef fish are not overfished.
 More accurate data on reef fish will allow managers to maximize recreational fishing opportunities while continuing to sustain the resource.

 Will this survey replace the federally-managed survey currently conducted in Florida?

-Why aren’t other people, such as anglers who fish from charter boats and large party boats or commercial fishermen, also required to do this?
+Why aren’t anglers who fish from charter boats and large party boats or commercial fishermen required to do this?

 Charter boat captains participate in a weekly telephone survey and provide information on their vessels’ recreational fishing activities whenever they are selected.
-Operators of large party boats (also called headboats) participate in a census, which means they are required to submit data for every fishing trip.
-All commercial landings of reef fish must be reported to state and federal resource management agencies at the point of sale.
+Charter vessel operators with certain federal permits may also be required to report data to NOAA Fisheries for every fishing trip.
+Operators of large party boats (also called headboats) are also required to submit data to NOAA Fisheries for every fishing trip.
+All commercial landings of reef fish are also reported to state and federal resource management agencies during the point of sale.